 A healthy diet, primarily based on fresh fruits and vegetables, can also be of help.
 You should stay away from refined or processed foods, as chemical preservatives and artificial coloring can actually make you more anxious.
 Drinking plenty of water is encouraged, as well as getting enough physical exercise.
 Dehydration and sedentary living make anxiety worse, the latter reinforcing the vicious cycle associated with isolation.

 The Perfect App for Managing & Overcoming Anxiety

 CareClinic is a free health app that can be useful to anyone who suffers from anxiety.
 You can use it to record your anxiety-specific manifestations, identifying the frequency with which these occur and also the potential triggers.
 Based on the entries, you will receive a monthly report – this will give you an overview of your condition.
 The report can be shared with the therapist, providing valuable information with regard to your progress.

-The health app is useful for recording your entire treatment plan and setting up medication reminders.
+The health app is useful for recording your entire treatment plan and setting up medicine reminders.
 You can even give the built-in diary a try, writing about the way you feel and discovering the powerful effect of emotional release.
 Often times, upon seeing your thoughts in writing, you will understand that a lot of your anxiety is caused by unfounded fears.

 The CareClinic health app has a separate section in which you can add your care team.
 This can be anyone who is familiar with your situation, and who might be able to help in case of desperate times.
 The application is easy to use and it can be a highly effective weapon against anxiety, the disease of being busy and other modern conditions humans face nowadays.